nodejs/node/doc/api/n-api.md

     ```

 Thus, for an addon to remain ABI-compatible across Node.js major versions, it
-must make use exclusively of N-API by restricting itself to using
+must use N-API exclusively by restricting itself to using

 ```c
 #include <node_api.h>